How I Stay Up to Date

 GitHub

 Last but not least, the GitHub trending page.
 It makes me sad that this one will be going away soon, because it’s probably my most used resource.
-Basically, GitHub tracks how many stars (think “likes”) have been given to a repo, and they show you the most starred repos for the day.
+(UPDATE: They never removed it 😊) Basically, GitHub tracks how many stars (think “likes”) have been given to a repo, and they show you the most starred repos for the day.
 I find it extremely helpful to see what other developers in the open source community are gravitating towards in a given week.
 It lets me know what tech I should try out and experiment with.

 Conclusion